pleonova/jd-classifier/README.md

 #### Data Preparation:
 - I stored all the job descriptions in one folder in the .docx format.
 Each file's name has the company name followed by the title of the role.
-- Function `create_df_for_jds()`: Loops through all files in the folder containing the job postings in order to create a dataframe with columns for the the full file name, description, simplified title and yes/no classifier for primary role.
+- Function `create_corpus_df()`: Loops through all files in the folder containing the job postings in order to create a dataframe with columns for the the full file name, description, simplified title and yes/no classifier for primary role.

 #### Feature Exploration/Engineering:
 - Function `years_of_experience()`: Extracts the number of years listed in the job requirements using regular expressions and creates an additional column in the JD dataframe.
 If a job has a range for years of experience, the difference between the lower and upper bound is added to a separate column.